keithjgrant/Taming-CSS/Crawling/chapter5.md

 ## Inline vs Block-level elements

 This behavior belongs to **inline** elements.
-Inline elements flow inline with the text of the page, almost as if they themselves are text (and usually, they are).
+Inline elements flow in the line of text on the page, almost as if they themselves are text (and usually, they are).
 By default, the following elements are inline:

  * span
  * a